-The keyboard operates on-line or off-line with the computer, as selected by a switch on the standard control panel or numeric keypad, described under "Operator Controls".
+The keyboard operates on-line or off-line with the computer, as selected by a switch on the control panel described under "Operator Controls".
 When the terminal is off-line, a character code generated at the keyboard is transmitted directly to the printhead and the character is printed if the character set contains that character.
 The character code is not transferred to the computer, and the printer functions somewhat like a standard typewriter.
 When the terminal is on-line, the character code generated at the keyboard is transferred to the controller for processing.
-If the computer contains an "echo" program, it transfers the character code back to the printer and the character is printed, provided the selected set in the printer contains that character.
+If the computer contains an "echo" program, it transfers the character.
+When the terminal, provided the selected set in the printer contains that character.
 When the terminal operates with an "echo" program, the sequence of events is as follows: